This is a transcript of a video by Bhante G. I did my best. I have another page about What Is Jhana.

 Once you gain this kind of concentration, that attainment is called Jhana, or Jhanic concentration.
 It is necessary and means high quality of concentration.
 This concentration you gain also when you have overcome hindrances.

-With the hindrances, you cannot attain liberation or enlightenment, or even the stream entry and even attaining stream-entry, you have to have a high-quality concentration that maybe Jhana may not be Jhana.
+With the hindrances, you cannot attain liberation or enlightenment, or even stream entry and even attaining stream-entry, you have to have a high-quality concentration that maybe Jhana may not be Jhana.

-For instance, when you listen to a dhamma talk your mind is fully preoccupied with the message of dhamma and you become so relaxed and delightful again become very happy right while listening to the dhamma talk and you gain concentration and that puts you on the track of attaining stream-entry but with the Jhana attainment of stream-entry and so forth it is easier without Jhana you have to have previous meditative experience if you have not done any meditation to cleanse your mind, to purify your mind, to understand the dhamma as it is taught you cannot gain concentration or stream entry therefore either you have to have tremendous amount of accumulated experiences from past practices or you have to gain Jhanas in order to attain stream-entry.
+For instance, when you listen to a dhamma talk your mind is fully preoccupied with the message of dhamma and you become so relaxed and delightful again become very happy right while listening to the dhamma talk and you gain concentration and that puts you on the track of attaining stream-entry but with the Jhana attainment of stream-entry and so forth it is easier without Jhana you have to have previous meditative experience if you have not done any meditation to cleanse your mind, to purify your mind, to understand the dhamma as it is taught you cannot gain concentration or stream entry therefore either you have to have a tremendous amount of accumulated experiences from past practices or you have to gain Jhanas in order to attain stream-entry.

 So, the Jhanic attainment itself is not necessary for the attainment of the stream entry but the concentration has to be of high quality almost like jhanic concentration.